Split of 1924: Classis Grand Rapids West 1924

-Rev. Van Baalen's protest against Rev. Danhof, submitted to Classis Grand Rapids West, was handled differently.
-He was instructed to first discuss the matter privately with Danhof.
-If the issue was not resolved through this private discussion, Van Baalen was then required to bring the matter before the consistory of Kalamazoo First CRC.
-Should the issue remain unresolved, he could call a special meeting of Classis Grand Rapids West, scheduled for June 10, 1924.

-This decision by the classis was unusual: the special meeting was set to occur only eight days before the synod, and Rev. Van Baalen, who was not a member of Classis Grand Rapids West, was granted the authority to call this special meeting.
+Van Baalen's protest against Danhof, submitted to Classis Grand Rapids West, was handled differently; he was instructed to first discuss the matter privately with Danhof.
+If the issue was not resolved through private discussion, Van Baalen was required to bring the matter before the Kalamazoo First CRC consistory.
+If the issue remained unresolved, he could call a June 10, 1924, special meeting of Classis Grand Rapids West.
+The decision by the classis was unusual; the special meeting was scheduled only eight days before the synod, and Van Baalen (who was not a member of Classis Grand Rapids West) was given the authority to call the meeting.